LaunchCodeEducation/lchs/src/chapters/more-flask/logic-in-templates.rst

       <li>{{dog[2]}} / {{cat[2]}} / {{bird[2]}}</li>
    </ol>

-While tedious, it doesn't take that long to type the HTML for the lists of names.
+While tedious, it doesn't take that long to type the HTML for a list with only three rows.

 Now imagine we want to extend the list to the top 10, 20, 100, or 200 pet names.
 Typing the HTML for *that* task doesn't sound fun at all!
 Also, we would